2023 Draft Budget & Five Year Financial Plan

 As a Winfield resident since 1997 im shocked!! at the proposed tax increase .
 Since covid and now with record inflation homeowners now have a 17% property tax increase to increase the burden placed on ones shoulders .
 The RCMP request for more officers is their plan, not ours.
 The community leaders should decide on how many new police members get hired and at what time interval.
 Taxpayer affordability with contracts and service levels must be given the highest consideration

-Randy L asked over 1 year agoThank you for your comments.
+Randy L asked almost 2 years agoThank you for your comments.

 -